 Third-year CS student who builds things to understand how they work.
 Backend systems, full-stack products, the occasional low-level rabbit hole.
-Currently interning, learning Go properly, and getting pulled into AI tooling whether I planned to or not.
+Just wrapped up a production internship, learning Go properly, and getting pulled into AI tooling whether I planned to or not.

 Wanted to understand how real-time systems work, so I built a blogging platform around it.
 RabbitMQ for async notifications, Cloudinary for media, JWT auth — the kind of project where you keep pulling one thread and end up building a lot more than you planned.